tsai-SA/MetWAS_NESDA/README.md

 ```

 ## Predictive model 3 : complex model in all participants
-This is also similar to model 1 but with additional lifestyle-related covariates such as smoking status, socioeconomic status, educational level, MDD diagnosis, ethnicity, depressive symptom scores, alcohol drinking (only when applicable)
+This is also similar to model 1 but with additional lifestyle-related covariates such as BMI, smoking status, socioeconomic status, educational level, MDD diagnosis, ethnicity, depressive symptom scores, alcohol drinking (only when applicable)

 The R script complex_model_all.R will read:
 1) The _AD_MetS.rds file from MetS_calc.R output